-Like Libri and Cremonini who, around 1610, reportedly refused to look through Galileo's telescope to see for themselves his discoveries they disparaged as being impossible, most in the worldwide literary+stage establishment, and in the mass media, categorically reject any discussion or inquiry whatsoever into whether Oxford may have been the true Bard.
+Like Libri and Cremonini who, around 1610, reportedly refused to look through Galileo's telescope to see for themselves his discoveries they disparaged as being not only impossible but also ideologically offensive, most in the worldwide literary+stage establishment and in the mass media of today, apostles of free inquiry though they claim to be, harshly forbid all discussion about whether Oxford was the true Bard.
 I.e. after four centuries the durable "Shakespeare" ruse is still working just as originally intended!
 But rather than taking our word for any of this, everyone should merely evaluate for themselves the extensive, largely uncontroverted evidence we point to.
-Soon everyone will understand that acknowledging Oxford as the true author is going to enhance, not detract from, studies of the Shakespearean canon for all ages to come.
+Soon everyone will understand that acknowledging Oxford as the true author is going to thrillingly enhance, not detract from, studies of the Shakespearean canon for all ages to come.